UnOSdev/KTA/README.md

     git clone https://github.com/UnOSdev/KTA //Downloading the program files

-Everything you write from your keyboard will be wrotten on your Android Phone.
+Everything you write from your keyboard will be written on your Android Phone.

 Commands: